bevyengine/bevy/_release-content/migration-guides/resources_as_components.md

 }
 ```

-If it's not possible to add the bound, use either `UnsafeWorldCell::get_resource_mut_assume_mutable`, `UnsafeWorldCell::get_resource_by_id` and make sure that the safety conditions are satisfied.
+If the bound cannot be added, there are a couple of options:
-There's also `World::modify_resource` and `World::modify_resource_by_id`, that behave exactly like their component counterparts.
+- If the resource is only sometimes mutable OR the API should not be unsafe, use `World::modify_resource` and `World::modify_resource_by_id`.
+They behave exactly like their component counterparts.
-Lastly, it's also possible to use the `*_assume_mutable` component methods for this purpose, but you'd first have to retrieve the resource entity from `ResourceEntities`.
+- If your API can be made unsafe, use the `UnsafeWorldCell::*_assume_mutable` methods and make sure that the safety conditions are satisfied. `UnsafeWorldCell::get_resource_mut_assume_mutable` has been provided for this explicit purpose.
+It is also possible to use the `*_assume_mutable` component methods, but you will first have to retrieve the resource entity from `ResourceEntities`.

 ## Miscellaneous